+EDITORIAL CORRESPONDENCE:

-EDITORIAL CORRESPONDENCE: Address editorial correspondence to: Address editorial correspondence to: Editor, BYTE, One Phoenix Mill Lane, Peterborough, NH 03458.
-Unacceptable manuscripts will be returned if accompanied by sufficient postage.
+Address editorial correspondence to:

+Editor, BYTE, One Phoenix Mill Lane,

+Peterborough, NH 03458.
+Unacceptable

+manuscripts will be returned if accompanied by sufficient postage.
 Not responsible for lost manuscripts or photos.

-Opinions expressed by the authors are not necessarily those of BYTE.
+Opinions expressed by the authors are not

+necessarily those of BYTE.